 NSF Data Management Plan

-As of January 18th, 2011, the National Science Foundation is requiring that all proposals be accompanied by a data management plan that is detailed in a 2 page (maximum) supplement to the proposal.
+As of January 18th, 2011, the National Science Foundation is requiring that all proposals be accompanied by a data management plan that is detailed in a two-page (maximum) supplement to the proposal.
 This document describes the LSU Office of Research & Economic Development recommendations for being responsive to this requirement.

 The revised NSF Proposal Award Policies and Procedures Guide now specifically requires each submission to incorporate a detailed data management plan.
-This plan takes the form of a supplement to the main proposal, and cannot exceed 2 pages in length.
+This plan takes the form of a supplement to the main proposal, and cannot exceed two pages in length.
 Since this is a requirement, proposals that do not incorporate the data management plan will be returned without review.

 Because there is tremendous variety in the types of data collected under the auspices of NSF funding, the directions provided by NSF are intentionally vague.
 This also allows both individual PI’s and institutions some flexibility in terms of meeting the requirements.
 In general, NSF expects that the data management plan will be consonant with the reasonable standards of what they call the ‘community of interest’.